 Now you can enjoy your favorite Fettuccini Alfredo without all of the guilt.
-This Alfredo sauce is still rich and creamy without using any cream and half the cheese!
+This Lightened Up Alfredo sauce is still rich and creamy without using any cream and half the cheese!

 Ahhhh the holidays are upon us my foodie friends.
 Time for family, fun, and food (lots of it!), oh and sweatshirts and yoga pants!!
 By the time New Years Day rolls around my jeans and I are no longer on speaking terms.
 So this week the Sunday Supper family is bringing you a plethora (oohh lookie me with the fancy words) of lightened up recipes for some of your favorite dishes.
 So grab that skinny latte and settle in for some tasty guilt free grub!